CodingfulAlt/Cairn/README.md

   <img src="https://img.shields.io/badge/minSdk-26%2B-3DDC84?logo=android&logoColor=white" alt="minSdk 26+" />
 </p>

+> **Beta Notice:** Cairn is currently in active development.
+While tested for stability, bugs or unexpected behavior may occur.

 **Cairn** is a simple, beautiful, and privacy-focused habit tracker built exclusively for **Android** devices (phones, foldables, and tablets).

 Hikers stack cairns one stone at a time to mark their trail.
 Cairn works the same way: every check-in adds a stone, helping you build lasting habits through small daily wins.